RaresAil/homebridge-levoit-air-purifier/README.md

 - Via the Homebridge UI, enter the Homebridge VeSync Client plugin settings.
 - Enter your VeSync app credentials.
+- Optionally enter a region.
+This will be the top level domain (TLD) for the VeSync API.
+Default ist "com".
+EU users must use "eu".
 - Setup the platform plugin as a child bridge for better performance
 - Save and restart Homebridge.